 Red Campion - Silene dioica

 Medium to tall hairy, but not sticky, with a creeping stock and erect flowering stems.
 Leaves oblong, the lowermost stalked, the upper, short stalked or unstalked.
-Flowers bright rose pink 18 to 25 mm, not scented, numerous flowers in lax branched clusters.
+Flowers usually bright rose pink, but can be paler pink or white.
+8 to 25 mm, not scented, numerous flowers in lax branched clusters.
 Styles 5.
-Male and female flowers ocur on separate plants.
+Male and female flowers ocurr on separate plants.
 Calyx of male flower with 10 veins, female with 20 veins.
 Seed capsule with 10 recurved teeth.

 Deciduous woodland, hedgerows and roadside verges.